VinutaHegde/404/blog_post.md

 The Proposed model is composed of three main parts, images encoder, previous captiones encoder, and a decoder, all are explained in the following segments.

 ### Image Encoder
-First part is a sequential image encoder.
-The encoder expects 5 images and passes these images sequentially through a GRU that returns the output from each single timestep.
+The sequential image encoder expects 5 images and passes these images sequentially through a GRU that returns the output from each single timestep.
 The point of passing the images through a GRU is that instead of having information about individual  images, We would rather have information for the current image, together with all previous images, in an effort to essentially capture all previously occurring events.
 <p align="center">&emsp;&emsp;&emsp;&emsp;<img src="images/imageEncoder.png" height="200"><p>

 ### Previous Captions Encoder